plrenaudin/Note/README.md

 - [ ] Export data in the cloud
 - [ ] Improve look and feel / add animations
 - [ ] Add keyboard shortcuts
+- [ ] Use resizable panes for editor and preview
 - [ ] Improve test coverage